 Making a disaster plan is a great opportunity to talk to the whole family about disasters.
 It's important to talk to your children, no matter their age.
 Even small children need to know the plan and have enough information to know what to expect and reassure them without scaring them.
 Remember, avoiding the topic will not prevent the disaster from happening!
 Families need to talk about disasters, their plan for responding, and how to be better prepared.
 See It’s Important to Talk with Children about Natural Disasters for more information on the topic.

 Besides children, older adults can be particularly vulnerable should evacuation be required.
 See Before the Natural Disaster: Planning and Preparing Tips for Older Adults for information to start the conversation with your older family members.

 Have a packed bag ready to "grab and go" should an emergency arise.
-The bag should be small and easy to carry.
-Include a flashlight, food for 3 days, a plastic bag for sanitation purposes, a cell phone charger, warm clothing, and a National Weather Service battery operated radio.
-Remember to include your Red File of important documents.
+The kit should be water-resistant and easy to carry.
+Include a flashlight, food for three days, a plastic bag for sanitation purposes, a cell phone charger, warm clothing, and a National Weather Service battery operated radio.
+Remember to include your grab and go file of important documents.
 Children can help by packing their own bag.
-Place the bag(s) in an easily accessible place and build this disaster emergency bag into your family plan.
+Place the bag(s) in an easily accessible place and build this disaster emergency kit into your family plan.

 Practice Your Plan

 The key part of making your disaster plan work when you really need it is to practice it as a family.
 Plan a test run of the evacuation strategy, for example.
 Practice it until everyone can do it perfectly and periodically revisit your plan.
 Is the flood season is approaching?
 Take the opportunity to revisit your plan for floods and practice what to do as a family.

 Practice will allow your family to maximize their safety in the event of a disaster.